shaimaamagdy2012-star/Sallah-Call-Center-Dashboard/README.md

 ## How to Use

-1. Download Calls Overview - Sallah - Power BI
-2. Open with Power BI Desktop
+1. Open with Power BI Desktop
-3. Refresh data connections (if applicable)
+2. Refresh data connections (if applicable)
-4. Use the slicers on the left panel to filter by agent, project, month, or day
+3. Use the slicers on the left panel to filter by agent, project, month, or day

 ## Repository Structure